tehn/isms/README.md

 - `example.lua` is run at startup, which accepts sdl key input to place a random white pixel and send an OSC message to supercollider
 - `example.scd` will provide a rudimentary osc-listening synth for testing.
 - if found, connects to grid at `/dev/ttyACM0` and sends OSC on key input.
-- quit by closing sdl window.
+- quit by closing sdl window or ctrl-q
+- ctrl-r reloads lua script

 ## design